thinglogs/esp8266-micropython-vagrant/README.md

 *   [micropython](https://github.com/micropython/micropython) - This is the MicroPython
     SDK which allows running embedded Python code on an ESP8266.

+*   [micropython-ESP32](https://github.com/micropython/micropython-esp32) - This is the MicroPython ESP
+    SDK which allows running embedded Python code on an ESP32.
+Eventually, this will be merged into the micropython SDK and this will go away.

 ## ESP Open SDK Compilation